shalommmitz/host_with_gui/README.md

      4. Restart Network Manager:
         `sudo service network-manager restart`

-10. Adjust the destop:
+10. Adjust the desktop:

-    - Turn off the screensaver
+    - Turn off the screen-saver
     - Turn off the power-manager control of the display
     - Turn off the blank-display on no-activity

     Tip: get the values to change by using watch-xfce-xfconf

+11. Turn off the systemd networkd-wait-online service

+    This service will cause the PC to wait ~2 minutes at boot time, if not all networks are connected

+    `systemctl disable systemd-networkd-wait-online.service`

 ## Author